Hamunii/ToiletLeechIsReal/Assets/Unity.md

 We have also copied the individual animations into the `Animations` folder, because I don't know how to separate them properly, but we can just ignore the animations embedded in the fbx file and use the copies inside the `Animations` folder anyways.

 Anyways, how do we make the game see our assets as an enemy?
 Well, we create a new ScriptableObject of type EnemyType.
 This is what the game uses, so we need it too.
 Do note that these ScriptableObjects come from the Lethal Company Unity Template this is based off of.
-Do also note that our UnityProject in this repository is already configured properly *(for other than the missing stuff, like right click showing enemy name and enemy info page getting added to terminal.
-It will be added when I have time to do so)*.
+Do also note that our UnityProject in this repository is already configured properly.
 ![Screenshot: Create object Enemy Type](./ForTutorial/CreateObjectEnemyType.png)

 The EnemyType ScriptableObject has some configuration options, and the most important thing is the "Enemy Prefab" part of it.
 This is where we tell it what the model and whatever stuff our EnemyType has.
 Also note the "Enemy Name" thingy, this will be the name of the ToiletLeech enemy in the coding side of things.